jason-ni-0/feat/README.md

-Live demo: https://jason4520.github.io/feat (NO LONGER USED) -> New link: feat.vercel.app
+Live demo: https://jason4520.github.io/feat (NO LONGER USED) -> New link: https://feat.vercel.app

 For all the indecisive people.
 No more wasting time contemplating where to eat.
 Let feat(fate) decide where you go!